Amgen stock plummets, costly drug Repatha scares investors

 Sales at Amgen competitor Regeneron Pharmaceuticals have also been slow.
 The company’s shares fell by 3.4 percent, although it fared better than Amgen.

 Amgen is standing behind its product.
-If patient has a heart attack while on it, the company will offer refunds.
+If the drug fails, meaning if a patient has a heart attack while on it, the company the company will offer refunds.
 Spokesmen also said they would work toward payment caps and structure possible risk-sharing agreements to make Repatha more affordable.
 That, experts say, will prompt more doctors to continue writing prescriptions for the Amgen drug.

 Analysts say the drug could grow the patient group eligible for Repatha treatment by 4 million.
 First, however, Amgen must have it tested by more medical associations.
 Those tests would likely involve 1 million or more patients, Dr. Troyen Brennan, CVS Health chief medical officer told Reuters.